 Ability to contribute to group learning.
 This means you are willing to share your own ideas and listen to others’.

-Dedication to attend and participate in all HLE events (choose 5 out of 9) and activities (2 mandatory).
+Dedication to attend and participate in all HLE events and activities.
 Make sure you check your scheduled classes, practices and meetings for potential conflicts.

 Be a current Heidelberg student.
 That’s it.
 No GPA requirement.
 No class requirement.